dani8439/well-grounded-rubyist/sample_code/chapter_one/notes.md

 The most important concept in Ruby is the concept of the object.
 CLosely related and playing an important supporting role, is the concept of the *class*.

 #### THE ORIGIN OF OBJECTS IN CLASSES ####
 *Classes* define clusters of behavior or functionality, and every object is an instance of exactly one class.
 Ruby provides a large number of built-in classes, representing important foundational data types (classes like `String`, `Array`, and `Fixnum`).
-Every
+Every time you create a string object, you've created an instance of the class `String`.

+You can also write your own classes.
+You can even modify existing RUby classes; if you don't like the behavior of strings or arrays, you can change it.
+It's almost always a bad idea to do so, but Ruby allows it.
+(We'll look at the pros and cons of making changes to built in classes in chapter 13).

+Although every Ruby object is an instance of a class, the concept of class is less important than the concept of object.
+That's because objects can change, acquiring methods and behaviors that weren't defined in their class.
+The class is responsible for launching the object into existence, a process known as *instantiation*; but the object, thereafter, as a life of its own.

+The ability of objects to adopt behaviors that their class didn't give them is one of the most central defining principles of the design of Ruby as a language.
+As you can surmise, we'll come back to it frequently in a variety of contexts.
+For now, just be aware that although every object has a class, the class of an object isn't the sole determinant of what the object can do.

+Armed with some Ruby literacy (and some material to refer back to when in doubt), let's walk through the steps involved in running a program.